kevinfiol/umai/README.md

 Use `mount` to mount your application on an element. `mount` takes two arguments:

 1. An [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)
-2. A stateless component (A function that returns a virtual DOM node)
+2. A stateless component (a function that returns a virtual DOM node)

 ```jsx
 const el = document.getElementById('app');